 Forgetting that there are two of you now is a mistake you don't want to make.
 So drop the "my honeymoon" phrase from your vocabulary right now and start referring to it as "our honeymoon."
 Thinking "Where should we go on our honeymoon?" is good practice for marriage.
 So is agreeing on what's the most important element in making a travel decision.

-You Can Plan Your Honeymoon Getaway Based on the Month or the Weather
+Pick Your Honeymoon Location Based on the Month or the Weather

 Do you know the difference between a motel and an inn?
 A resort and a ship's cabin?
 What's an all-inclusive?
+Is a camping honeymoon right for you?
 If your honeymoon represents one of the first times that you've traveled from home, understand the choices available.

 This is the fun part.
 After all the discussions and now knowing when you want to go, the type of accommodations that will make you happiest, and what you'd like to spend your time doing on your honeymoon, it's time to pick a destination.
 The place where you will start to make the memories of your married life together.